-Current investigation: The team has been conducting laboratory studies to test ZMC inhibitors in combination with other therapies in models of TNBC and BRCA-driven breast cancer.
+Current investigation: The team has been conducting laboratory studies to test ZMC inhibitors in combination with PARP inhibitors and chemotherapies in models of TNBC and BRCA-driven breast cancer.

 What they’ve learned so far: Drs.
-Ganesan and Carpizo found that ZMCs are particularly effective in tumors with BRCA1 mutations both alone and in combination with PARP inhibitors.
+Ganesan and Carpizo found that ZMCs in combination with PARP inhibitors are more effective than either agent alone against tumors with BRCA1 mutations.
 They also discovered that these drugs can be made more effective by adding zinc to the formulation, and they now have novel zinc-loaded compounds that can potentially be brought to the clinic.
 In addition, they recently found a new class of ZMCs that are synergistic with chemotherapy and radiation.

-What’s next: The team will test both the zinc-loaded compounds and synergistic ZMCs in laboratory models of breast cancer with BRCA1 mutations.
+What’s next: The team will test combination ZMC-PARP inhibitor and ZMC-chemotherapy and radiation therapies in laboratory models of breast cancer with BRCA1 mutations.